Frank Ambrose

 Feb.
 7, 1968

-I later found out that there were 2 companies of NVA coming up behind us through a rice paddy.
-One company was in front of us.
-Two of the Marines had been shot and killed going for the 106, and the third was laying on Hwy.
-1 screaming from bullet wounds.
+I later found out later that there was a large number of NVA coming up behind us through a rice paddy trying to flank our position.
+Two of the Marines had been shot and killed going for the 106, and the third was laying on route 1 screaming from wounds.
 I think that he later died.
-They had been trying to get to the 106 to fire it at the advancing NVA behind us.
+They had been trying to get to the 106 to fire it at the advancing NVA that were flanking us.
 It had a beehive round in the chamber.
 That definitely would have put a hurting on the NVA had it been fired.

 As more Marines advanced across the bridge, the NVA broke and ran.
 I was told the support Marines chased them for 2 days before they caught them and virtually wiped them all out.
+History shows that Danang never was attacked from the south during the TET offensive.
+We had completely disrupted the NVA's attack plans for the attack on Danang and now they were on the run.

-Frank and Barbara
+Frank and Barbara Ambrose

 One of Frank's hunting trophies.
 This buck made the Florida Buck Registry and was taken with a 357 mag. revolver pistol in central Florida.